This post may contain affiliate links. For more information, read my disclosure policy.

 The boxes of See’s we’d get when I was a kid came with one butterscotch square.
 And it was mine – always.
 Everyone knew to back away from the square.
 My mom got the divinity, my dad the bordeaux.
 Me?
 I got the butterscotch square.

 Of course, in true Dorothy fashion (and since I didn’t know the name for the longest time), called them brown sugar squares.
 I’d polish it off and then tell everyone I knew how much I hated butterscotch.
+Yes, I’ve learned the error of my ways.
+Butterscotch and me, we’re BFFs.
+And now I’ve made a copy cat of my favorite candy.
+So you can make it at home.

-The base of the recipe is a cooked mixture of butter, brown sugar and heavy whipping cream.
+The base of the recipe is a cooked mixture of unsalted butter, brown sugar and heavy whipping cream.
 When that trifecta boils together, you get a rich butterscotch candy.

 Have you ever heard of penuche?
 This recipe is very similar to penuche candy/fudge.
 The difference is the amount of powdered sugar used at the end.
-Also, some of the penuche recipes I came across used evaporated milk.
-I tried that in this candy and it did not work.
-Learn from my mistake!

-I did a lot of searching online for a copy cat recipe and kept coming up with the same base recipe (some with just a few changes or additions) over and over.
+I did a lot of searching online for a copycat recipe and kept coming up with the same base recipe (some with just a few changes or additions) over and over.
 I finally traced it back to the oldest one I could find, but I’m not sure where that one came from.

-• Use a large kitchen knife.
+• Use a large kitchen knife to cut the candy.

 • Remove the candy from the pan using the foil.
 Cut it in quarters.
-Some little pieces may break off.

 • Cut each quarter into slices, then cut each slice into squares.
 Make small cuts to avoid breaking the candy.

-Butterscotch Squares {copycat recipe}
+Butterscotch Squares Recipe

-4.17 from 86 votes
+4.37 from 116 votes

 Ingredients

-• 2 cups brown sugar I used light
+• 2 cups (400g) packed brown sugar

-• 3/4 cup heavy whipping cream
+• ¾ cup (177ml) heavy whipping cream

-• 6 tablespoons butter
+• 6 tablespoons (84g) unsalted butter

-• 1/2 teaspoon vanilla
+• ½ teaspoon vanilla

-• 1/4 teaspoon salt
+• ¼ teaspoon salt

-• 1 cup powdered sugar
+• 1 cup (113g) powdered sugar

 Instructions

-• Line a 9x9” pan with foil and spray with cooking spray.
+• Line a 9×9” pan with foil and spray with nonstick cooking spray.

 • Place brown sugar, cream, and butter in a saucepan over medium-high heat.
 Stir until melted.
 Bring to a rolling boil, then reduce heat to low and place a candy thermometer in the pot.